aike-s/E-commerce-Sales-Analysis/README.md

 ## Author

-Data analysis project created as part of a personal portfolio.
+Salomé Grisales data analysis project created as part of a personal portfolio.